Lou Ann Hamblin

-I instruct in-service in the use of handgun, patrol rifle and shotgun.
-I also teach at the State Police Academy in Pierre, SD and have instructed the Youth Trooper Academy as a member of the cadre and lead firearms instructor.
+Chansey instructs in-service in the use of handgun, patrol rifle and shotgun.
+She also teaches at the State Police Academy in Pierre, SD and has instructed the Youth Trooper Academy as a member of the cadre and lead firearms instructor.

-I am level 1 certified in Military Combative Course and Brazilian jiu-jitsu.
-Currently I train in Brazilian Jiu-jitsu under Instructor Mike Huitema with Team Mica of South Dakota Gym in Rapid City, SD.
-I hold an Associate’s Degree in Law Enforcement Technology.
+Chansey is a level 1 certified in Military Combative Course and Brazilian jiu-jitsu.
+Currently she trains in Brazilian Jiu-jitsu under Instructor Mike Huitema with Team Mica of South Dakota Gym in Rapid City, SD.
+Chansey holds an Associate's Degree in Law Enforcement Technology.